 The coffee cake batter is thick which means the blueberries and streusel won't sink to the bottom while the cake is baking.

-Place the butter, brown sugar, granulated sugar and vanilla extract in the bowl of a stand mixer.
-Beat the contents on medium-high until the sugar and butter are light and fluffy
+Place the butter, brown sugar, granulated sugar, and vanilla extract in the bowl of a stand mixer.
+With the paddle attachment cream sugar and butter, until they're light and fluffy.

 Add the eggs one at a time, beating each one in thoroughly after each addition.
 Beating the eggs in one at a time ensures that they are completely emulsified into the batter.

-Add the all-purpose flour in three parts and the buttermilk in two parts alternately, mixing on low after each addition.
+Add the flour mixture in three parts and the buttermilk in two parts alternately, mixing on low after each addition.
 The final batter should be thick and creamy.

 Pro Tips for Making This Recipe